AlibabaCloudDocs/ros/intl.zh-CN/资源类型/MongoDB/ALIYUN::MONGODB::Instance.md

     "DBInstanceStorage": {
       "Type": "Number",
       "Description": "Database instance storage size.
 MongoDB is [5,3000], increased every 10 GB, Unit in GB" },
+    "Tags": {
+      "Type": "Json",
+      "Description": "Tags to attach to instance.
+Max support 20 tags to add during create instance.
+Each tag with two properties Key and Value, and Key is required.", "MaxLength": 20
+    },
     "DBInstanceDescription": {
       "Type": "String",